Ford/Lincoln Bumper Cover Repairability Position Statement

-- Posted on 01 April 2021
+- Posted on 10 May 2021

 Did you know that some OEMs specify nugget size for spot and plug welds?
 This information is typically found within vehicle-specific repair procedures or can be found under general welding guidelines.
-Let’s see what Subaru has to say.
+Let’s see what Volkswagen has to say.

 As the industry continues to ask if pre- and post-repair system scanning is necessary, Toyota/Lexus/Scion provides their answer.